MorphiaOrg/morphia/docs/reference/content/guides/aggregation.md

 by the output of the aggregation.**_

 Using `out()` is implicitly asking for the results to be returned via a cursor.
-What is happening under the covers is the aggregation engine is writing out to the collection and is done.
+What is happening under the covers is the aggregation framework is writing out to the collection and is done.
 Morphia goes one extra step further and executes an implicit `find` on the output collection and returns a cursor for all the documents in the collection.
 In practice, this behaves no differently than setting the output mode to `CURSOR` with `aggregate()` and your application need not know the difference.
 It does, of course, have an impact on your database and any existing data.
 The use of `$out` and `out()` can be greatly beneficial in scenarios such as precomputed aggregated